whejy/myVault/README.md

 # myVault

-Convenient credential storage.

-## Distinctiveness and Complexity

-myVault is a username/ password storage web application built with Django and React.js.
-Designed with convenience in mind, this app features the following:
+myVault is a username/ password storage web application built with Django and React.js which I created for CS50W's [Capstone Project](https://cs50.harvard.edu/web/2020/projects/final/capstone/).

+Designed with convenience in mind, myVault features the following:

+- Backend encryption for all usernames and passwords.
+Username/ Password fields excluded from Admin view.
-- CRUD functionality via API from Django to React

-- Rest authentication with auto-generated Token on account creation, accessed with React cookies
+- CRUD functionality via API from Django to React, secured with Rest Authentication and unique auto-generated Token on account creation.

-- Realtime search bar with filters and reset button for quick data retrieval
+- Realtime search bar with filters and reset button for quick data retrieval.

-- Optional storage field for URLs to provide users easy navigation via the URL's favicon to where their passwords are required
+- URL storage field to provide users easy navigation via the URL's favicon to where their credentials are required.
+Copy-to-clipboard functionality for passwords included.

-- Copy-to-clipboard functionality

-- Input URLS are checked via an async function, informing the user of a bad result and preventing database storage
+- Input URLS are validated via an async function that checks for a response, informing the user of a bad result and preventing database storage.

 - Dynamic form errors that respond to user input in realtime.
-For responsiveness, if the URL is valid but another field is invalid, the URL is not checked again unless altered
+For responsiveness, if a supplied URL is valid but another field is not, the URL is not checked again unless altered

-- Mobile responsive auto-scroll on article-list load that centers the articles to the viewport
+- Mobile responsive auto-scroll on page-load that centers the articles to the viewport.

-- Backend encryption for all usernames and passwords.
-Username/ Password fields excluded from Admin view

-For these reasons, I believe myVault satisfies the requirements for Distinctiveness and Complexity.
+- Minimalist design.

 ## Installation